USS Ward: Pearl Harbor

 On the morning of 7 December 1941, under the command of LCDR William W. Outerbridge, Ward was conducting a precautionary patrol off the entrance to Pearl Harbor when she was informed at 03:57 by visual signals from the coastal minesweeper Condor of a periscope sighting, whereupon Ward began searching for the contact.
 At about 06:37, she sighted a periscope apparently tailing the cargo ship Antares whereupon she attacked the target.
 Though unconfirmed at the time, her guns holed a Japanese Ko-hyoteki-class, two-man midget submarine.
 The death of its two-man crew was the first American-caused casualties in the Pacific Theatre of World War II, occurring a few hours before Japanese carrier aircraft attacked Pearl Harbor.
 The submarine was attempting to enter the harbor by following Antares through the antisubmarine nets at the harbor entrance.
 By entering territorial waters of a neutral country without signalling any intent to stop, the submarine was not entitled to "innocent passage" protections and the neutral party had a right to use whatever means to protect its territory.
 Ward fired several rounds from its main guns, hitting the conning tower of the submarine, and also dropped several depth charges during the attack.

-Skepticism whether Ward had really sunk a Japanese mini-sub rather than some sort of false alarm incident persisted from the event for decades, until University of Hawaii scientists found the sunken remains of the Japanese vessel on 28 August 2002.
+Skepticism whether Ward had really sunk a Japanese mini-sub rather than some sort of false alarm incident persisted from the event for decades, until University of Hawaiʻi scientists found the sunken remains of the Japanese vessel on 28 August 2002.
 The wreck was found in American waters 1200 ft beneath the sea about 3–4 mi outside Pearl Harbor.
 The starboard side of the Japanese submarine's conning tower has one shell hole, evidence of damage from Ward's number-three gun.
-Ward's depth charges did no apparent structural damage to the 46 LT, 78 ft craft, which sank due to water flooding in from being holed.
+Ward's depth charges did no apparent structural damage to the 46 LT, 78 ft craft, which sank due to water flooding in from the shell hole.

 After Pearl Harbor

-In 1942, Ward was sent to the West Coast for conversion to a high-speed transport.
+In 1942, Ward was sent to the West Coast of the United States for conversion to a high-speed transport.
 Redesignated APD-16 in February 1943, she steamed to the South Pacific to operate in the Solomon Islands area.
 She helped fight off a heavy Japanese air attack off Tulagi on 7 April 1943, and spent most of the rest of that year on escort and transport service.
 In December, she participated in the Cape Gloucester invasion.
 During the first nine months of 1944, Ward continued her escort and patrol work and also took part in several Southwest Pacific amphibious landings, among them the assaults on Saidor, Nissan Island, Emirau, Aitape, Biak, Cape Sansapor, and Morotai.